lunarphp/lunar/docs/src/upgrading.md

 ## Migrating from GetCandy to Lunar

-The initial release of Lunar will be on version `0.1.0`, this allows to have a rapid development cycle untill we get to `1.0.0`.
-Understandable a complete name change is not small task, so we've outlined steps you need to take to bring your install up to the latest Lunar version and move away from GetCandy.
+The initial release of Lunar will be on version `0.1.0`, this allows to have a rapid development cycle until we get to `1.0.0`.
+Understandably a complete name change is not a small task, so we've outlined steps you need to take to bring your install up to the latest Lunar version and move away from GetCandy.

 ### Update composer dependencies